Government advice and regulations in place to stop the spread of COVID-19 have had a severe negative effect on the dining industry.

 Social media can be an effective way to drive delivery orders.
 This is especially true if you already have an audience on one or more of these platforms.
-If not, you’ll have to put some effort into building a following.
+If not, your business needs to put some effort into building a following.

-The downside is that as social platforms aren’t built for handling orders, you’ll have to put in place your own procedures for payments, accepting orders, and delivery.
+The downside is that social platforms aren’t built to take orders.
+You’ll have to put in place your own procedures for payments, accepting orders, and delivery.

 Many restaurants have already begun advertising delivery and collection services on social media to help both them and their customers deal with COVID-19.
-Let’s take a look at some examples of posts that effectively promote the restaurant’s new (or existing) service.
+This is why you need to create posts that effectively promote your restaurant’s new (or existing) service.